-Week Course Concepts Agenda Unit 1 Week 1 Introducing Interpersonal C Syllabus, Course Our program is sending the first packet on August 23-29 Introduction This week, we're getting our materials and getting acquainted with the course and your instructor.
-August 27 th .
-Seeing as how it's Friday and we start adjusting to our new schedules, we're staying light this week.
-Between now and Monday (8/30), make sure all your courses and course items are in order.
-You should: Read Course Syllabus and Schedule Read Effective Note Taking Skills Start Journaling!
+Week Course Concepts Agenda Unit 1 Introducing Interpersonal Communication in a Diverse Society Week 1 Outgoing (from CR to you): January 18 Syllabus, Course Introduction This week, we're getting our materials and getting acquainted with the course and your professor.
+Our program is sending the first packet on January 18 th .
+Seeing as how we are only just starting to adjust to our new schedules, we're staying light this week.
+For now, make sure all your courses and course items are in order.
+Incoming (from you to CR): January 21 You should: Read Course Syllabus and Schedule Read Effective Note Taking Skills Start Journaling!
 Think through and write about your questions, concerns, and expectations for the course.
 Reflect on the social contract you're agreeing to in the syllabus.
-Week 2 August 30 - September 5 Interpersonal Communication in a Diverse Society, an Overview The ins-and-outs of sharing our experiences with one another in a diverse society with many people like us and unlike us in substantial ways.
+Week 2 Outgoing: Jan 27 Incoming: Jan 28 Interpersonal Communication in a Diverse Society, an Overview The ins-and-outs of sharing our experiences with one another in a diverse society with many people like us and unlike us in substantial ways.
 Make sure you have all course materials!
 Keep track of your necessary scholar items as well (pencils, pen fillers, erasers, paper, etc).
 Also be sure to utilize your burning questions form for any questions or concerns you have with the syllabus and/or course content!
 Keep an eye out for this week's mail for course updates.
 I'll be sending more information about your experiment journals (due in week four!).
-To do this week: Lightly read TB Chapter 1, "Introduction to Human Communication": Read Intro & section 1.5 Skim sections 1.2, 1.3, & 1.4 Read TB Chapter 2, "Overview of Interpersonal Communication" First Chapter Notes & Journal due.
-Mail your chapter notes and journal to the PB Education Department (attn: CR Scholars) by Thursday, September 2 nd for Week 2's mail pickup that day.
-Answer questions about "Why study communication?", perception process & interpersonal communication skills; reflect on what it means to communicate in a diverse society.
+To do this week: Lightly read TB Chapter 1, "Introduction to Human Communication": Read Intro & section 1.5 Skim sections 1.2, 1.3, & 1.4 Read TB Chapter 2, "Overview of Interpersonal Communication" Journal opportunity.
+Mail your chapter notes and journal to the PB Education Department (attn: CR Scholars) by Thursday, January 27 th for Week 2's mail pickup that day.
+Assign First Scenario Analysis Essay